franck-chester/advent-of-code-2022/README.md

 A few silly mistakes around `substring()`, but all in all an easy challenge, perfect for my having a go a test driven development.

+## Day 7:

+Not particularly difficult but I made a hash of it.
+Issues around 'smallest', and what size I was comparing against.

+My tree traversal techniques also found lacking

+Not sure how I'd TDD this - need to have a go